 An immediate growth in the textile industry was observed during the second half of the nineteenth century.
 By the end of the 1900s, 178 textile mills were operating in the country.
 Unfortunately, due to a large famine, several mills were shut down for a long period during the early twentieth century.

-Trends in the Indian Fashion and Textile Industries
+Trends in the Fashion and Textile Industry In India

 During the mid-twentieth century, Indian fashion started to grow sans celebrity designers or models or well-recognized brands.
 The garment was valued purely based on the fabric and its style instead of who made it or who wore it.